Financial Planning

 Again, while prices are much higher than they were a few years ago, you can set that aside when deciding whether now is the right time for you to buy.

-• Most experts agree there’s not much room for prices to fall significantly, given the ongoing shortage of housing in the U.S. In fact, some think that falling interest rates will push prices even higher by causing buyers to flood the market.
+• Many experts agree there’s not much room for prices to fall significantly, given the ongoing shortage of housing in the U.S. In fact, some think that falling interest rates will push prices even higher by causing buyers to flood the market.
 (That said, real estate trends are ultimately local and there are differences in regional patterns.)

 • Any future market-wide gains or losses will be reflected in your next home purchase.
 If houses fall in value, your next home will be cheaper.
 If they go up, your next house will be more expensive.